cloudfoundry/stratos/deploy/kubernetes/README.md

 ### Deploying using the GitHub repository

 > Note: Deploying using the GitHub repository uses the latest Stratos UI images that are built nightly (tagged `latest`).
-While these contain the very latest upadtes, they may contain bugs or instabilties.
+While these contain the very latest updates, they may contain bugs or instabilities.

 Clone the Stratos UI GitHub repository: